-Refer to the OracleMetaLink Web site for required patches for your installation.
+Refer to the Oracle MetaLink Web site for required patches for your installation.
 To download required patches:

-1. Use a Web browser to view the OracleMetaLink Web site:
+Use a Web browser to view the Oracle MetaLink Web site:

-2. Log in to OracleMetaLink.
+Log in to OracleMetaLink.

-Note: If you are not an OracleMetaLink registered user, then click Register for MetaLink! and register.
+Note: If you are not an Oracle MetaLink registered user, then click Register for MetaLink and register.

-- 3. On the main OracleMetaLink page click Patches. - 4.
-On the Select a Patch Search Area page click New MetaLink Patch Search. - 5.
-On the Simple Search page click Advanced. - 6.
-On the Advanced Search page click the search icon next to the Product or Product Family field. - 7.
-In the Search and Select: Product Family window enter RDBMS Server in the For field and click Go. - 8.
-Select RDBMS Server under the Results heading and click Select.

-RDBMS Server appears in the Product or Product Family field and the current release appears in the Release field.

-- 9. Select your platform from the list in the Platform field and click Go. - 10.
+- On the main Oracle MetaLink page click Patches. - On the Select a Patch Search Area page click New MetaLink Patch Search. - On the Simple Search page click Advanced. - On the Advanced Search page click the search icon next to the Product or Product Family field. - In the Search and Select: Product Family field, enter RDBMS Server in the For field and click Go. - Select RDBMS Server under the Results heading and click Select. - RDBMS Server appears in the Product or Product Family field and the current release appears in the Release field. - Select your platform from the list in the Platform field and click Go. - 10.
 Any available patches appear under the Results heading. - 11.
 Click the number of the patch that you want to download. - 12.
 On the Patch Set page, click View README and read the page that appears.
 The README page contains information about the patch set and how to apply the patches to your installation. - 13.
 Return to the Patch Set page, click Download, and save the file on your system. - 14.
-Use the unzip utility provided with Oracle Database 10g to uncompress the Oracle patches that you downloaded from OracleMetaLink.
-The unzip utility is located in the \$ORACLE_HOME/bin directory.
+Use the unzip utility provided with Oracle Database 10g to uncompress the Oracle patches that you downloaded from Oracle MetaLink.
+On UNIX systems, the unzip utility is located in the \$ORACLE_HOME/bin directory and on Windows systems, the utility is located in the \$ORACLE_HOME\BIN directory.